 Unclip the wings, unclip the rear fenders and swing back - you're actually swinging the robot groin down.
 Split the nose, slide in the canopy.
 Fold down the front to form his chest, flipping out the head as you go.
 Flip up his horns, rotate the arms down into position.
-Fold back the soft purple nosecone halves to reveal his fists.
-Swing the legs down into position, clip the purple panels onto the wheels, forming shinplates - which will also bring the feet into position.
+Fold back the soft black nosecone halves to reveal his fists.
+Swing the legs down into position, clip the black panels onto the wheels, forming shinplates - which will also bring the feet into position.
 Swing the wings/front fenders down onto his back.
 There are a few positions you can use, although they don't actually clip into place.
-The Hasbro pictures (which I have used above) suggest you fold them down with the top of fenders facing back, but forward can also be done.
+The Hasbro pictures suggest you fold them down with the top of fenders facing back, but forward can also be done.

 Height: 26.5cm Width: 16cm (ignoring the backpack, which can be repositioned)

-Megatron's articulation is pretty good, although there are some issues.
+Galvatron's articulation is pretty good, although there are some issues.
 His head turns about 10° each way, while the waist moves a little more before it hits the electronics block (which is well integrated otherwise).
 His shoulders swing and lift out to the sides while his elbows have two hinges each and are supported by rotators just below the shoulderpads.
 His wrists also rotate.
 The hips swing and lift out to the sides, although you won't be able to swing the legs back - again the electronics block is in the way.
 The knees have hinges and rotators while the ankles are hinged in _two_ directions, which is impressive.
 I find that I need to click his feet forward to allow his ankles to remain in place (and the toy to stand).
 This also allows the ankles to pose, although some poses are out.
 The fenders on the back don't really get in the way - the electronics block is the main limitation.
 Despite the restrictions, this is still a poseable robot mode.
 While the colours are more focussed than Megatron's, I am disappointed that the poorly designed ankles haven't been tweaked here.

-A decent robot mode, although the colours are a little too busy.
+A good robot mode with awesome colours that are well laid out.
 The chain-gun and poseability provide some nice play value, even if the missile launcher is now pointless and the other Planet Key liberated weapon is a non-event.
 I am annoyed that the ankles weren't revisited, but Galvatron looks so much better than Megatron anyway, so I can live with that oversight.
-The detail on his face and the excellent lightpipe really help make this a good display piece - the chain gun helps, as well as helping play value.
-With better colours this could have been a fantastic display piece.
-Megatron's robot mode is still pretty good, but held back by the colours and electronics.
+The detail on his face help make this a great display piece - the chain gun helps, as well as helping play value.
+With so many bright and disparate colours on recent Decepticon leader toys, Galvatron's excellent colours are a welcome change, that makes this robot stand out for the right reasons.

-None that I'm aware of, although Galvatron is a black and silver repaint - with a more focused colour scheme.
+None that I'm aware of, although as mentioned, he is a repaint of Megatron.